MicrosoftDocs/PowerShell-Docs/reference/7.0/Microsoft.PowerShell.Core/About/about_Using.md

   - `ModuleVersion` - Specifies a minimum acceptable version of the module.
   - `MaximumVersion` - Specifies the maximum acceptable version of the module.
   - `RequiredVersion` - Specifies an exact, required version of the module.
-    This cannot be used with the other Version keys.
+    This can't be used with the other Version keys.

 The `using module` statement imports classes from the root module (`ModuleToProcess`) of a script module or binary module.
 It does not